SuperIden3/C-Timer/README.md

 The `stopwatch` program counts time upwards from zero, like a traditional stopwatch.
 It takes no arguments and will run indefinitely until manually stopped by the user (typically by pressing `Ctrl+C`).

-**Output Behavior (TTY vs. File):**
+#### Output Behavior (TTY vs. File)

 Similar to the `timer`, the `stopwatch` adapts its output:

 *   **In a Terminal (TTY):** The stopwatch displays the elapsed time, dynamically updating it in-place on a single line using a carriage return (`\r`).
 This provides a continuously refreshing view of the ongoing time.
 *   **Redirected to a File/Pipe:** If you redirect the output (e.g., `./stopwatch > timing_log.txt`), each one-second interval of elapsed time will be printed on a new line.

-The program uses `unsigned long long int` to store the elapsed time, allowing it to run and track time for exceptionally long periods.
+The program also uses `unsigned long long int` to store the elapsed time, allowing it to run and track time for exceptionally long periods.

-**Example Usage and Output:**
+#### Example Usage and Output

 To start the stopwatch, simply run the command: